lwiest/ZInterpreter/README.md

 Z-Interpreter is an open-source program for playing [Infocom](https://en.wikipedia.org/wiki/Infocom) text adventures.
 It is written in Java.

-Z-Interpreter implements Infocom's Z-machine, a virtual computer developed for playing text adventures.
-Z-Interpreter can play text adventures (compiled into "story files") supporting version 3 of the Z-machine.
+Z-Interpreter implements Infocom's [Z-machine](https://en.wikipedia.org/wiki/Z-machine), a virtual computer developed for playing text adventures.
+This Z-Interpreter implementation can play text adventures (compiled into "story files") for version 3 of the Z-machine.
 This applies to many of Infocom's classic text adventures, such as:

 * Ballyhoo
 * Cutthroats